We welcome visitors

 visiting hours, so please check the hours before visiting.

-- We may limit you to two visitors in your room at one time, depending upon
+- We may limit you to two visitors in your room at one time, or only allow

 - You may have a family member or significant other approved to remain with

 you at night, unless restricted by your physician.
 No children under 14